 | "I TRY TO FAKE IT BUT I CAN'T, I'D RATHER LOSE FOR WHAT I AM THAN WIN FOR WHAT I AIN'T" |

 Somewhere in the middle of 2015 something weird happened: Justin Bieber became cool.
-I'm not saying he wasn't a cool person before, because I don't know him, but I feel like it is safe to say that he as an artist definitely wasn't perceived as cool before.
+He might have been a cool person before - I don't know him - it is safe to say that he definitely wasn't perceived as cool artists before.
 So what happened?
 Let me explain.